fit-r2lab/r2lab.inria.fr/django/markdown/hardware.md

 <div class="row" markdown="1">
 <div class="col-md-12" markdown="1">

-**Thirty-seven** nodes are available in R2lab to provide a modern testbed infra structure.
+**Thirty-seven** nodes are available in R2lab to provide a modern wireless experimentation infrastructure.
 The nodes are distributed in a grid layout and are customizable, allowing great variety of experimentation scenarios.

 <h2 class="text-center" style="color:green;">